MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 Power Platform enables Virtual Network support for both Dataverse plug-ins and [connectors](vnet-support-overview.md#supported-services).
 With this support, you can establish secured, private, outbound-connectivity from Power Platform to resources within your Virtual Network.
 Dataverse plug-ins and connectors enhance data integration security by connecting to external data sources from Power Apps, Power Automate, and Dynamics 365 apps.
 For example, you can:

 - Use [Dataverse plug-ins](/power-apps/developer/data-platform/plug-ins) to connect to your cloud data sources, such as Azure SQL, Azure Storage, blob storage, or Azure Key Vault.
 You can protect your data from data exfiltration and other incidents.
-- Use [Dataverse plug-ins](/power-apps/developer/data-platform/plug-ins) to securely connect to private, endpoint-protected resources in Azure, such as Web API or any resources within your private network, such as SQL and Web API.
+- Use [Dataverse plug-ins](/power-apps/developer/data-platform/plug-ins) to securely connect to private, endpoint-protected resources in Azure, such as Web API, or any resources within your private network, such as SQL and Web API.
 You can protect your data from data breaches and other external threats.
-- Use [Virtual Network supported connectors](vnet-support-overview.md#supported-services) like [SQL Server](/connectors/sql/) to securely connect to your cloud-hosted data sources, such as Azure SQL or SQL Server, without exposing them to the internet.
+- Use [Virtual Network–supported connectors](vnet-support-overview.md#supported-services) such as [SQL Server](/connectors/sql/) to securely connect to your cloud-hosted data sources, such as Azure SQL or SQL Server, without exposing them to the internet.
 Similarly, you can use [Azure Queue](/azure/storage/queues/) connector to establish secure connections to private, endpoint-enabled Azure Queues.
 - Use [Azure Key Vault](/connectors/keyvault/) connector to securely connect to private, endpoint-protected Azure Key Vault.
-- Use [HTTP With Microsoft Entra ID](/connectors/webcontentsv2/) to securely connect to services authentication by Microsoft Entra ID.
+- Use [HTTP With Microsoft Entra ID](/connectors/webcontentsv2/) to securely connect to service authentication by Microsoft Entra ID.
-- Use [custom connectors](/connectors/custom-connectors/) to securely connect to your services protected by private endpoints in Azure or services hosted within your private network.
+- Use [custom connectors](/connectors/custom-connectors/) to securely connect to your services that are protected by private endpoints in Azure or services that are hosted within your private network.

 ### Limitations

 - [Dataverse low-code plug-ins](/power-apps/maker/data-platform/low-code-plug-ins) that use connectors aren't supported until those connector types are updated to use subnet delegation.